 Table of Contents:

-To remain in compliance, the Portland Water Bureau must submit the following to OHA by October 11, 2017:
+To remain in compliance, the Portland Water Bureau submitted the following to OHA on October 9, 2017:

 - A description of which Cryptosporidium treatment technology the Portland Water Bureau intends to pursue.

 - A detailed proposed schedule of when the treatment will be in place.

 - Measures the Portland Water Bureau intends to take to reduce the risk of the public's exposure to Cryptosporidium until treatment is in place.